Forex Trading Basics

 - Political stability and geopolitical events.

-- Market sentiment and risk appetite.
+- Market sentiment and global risk appetite or risk aversion.

 Major announcements such as interest-rate decisions, employment reports and inflation releases can lead to sharp, fast moves in currency pairs.
+Forex traders often watch economic calendars closely to know when important data is scheduled for release.

 How retail forex trading works